Brian Snoddy

 Brian Snoddy is an artist whose work has appeared in role-playing games.

 Career

 Brian Snoddy and his friend Matt Wilson formed Privateer Press with writer Matt Staroscik to publish their own d20 supplements.
-Snoddy and Wilson produced the covers and interior art for Privateer's first adventures published in 2001.
+The interior and cover artwork for Privateer's initial adventures, which were published in 2001, was created by Snoddy and Wilson.

 Brian Snoddy was the penciller for the Classic Star Wars: The Early Adventures comics as well as one of the illustrators for the Knights of the Old Republic Campaign Guide.
 His Dungeons & Dragons work includes books such as Deities & Demigods, Libris Mortis, and Magic of Faerûn.

 Snoddy is credited with inking some of the early Girl Genius comics.
 Snoddy is also known for his work on the Magic: The Gathering collectible card game.